-Closed captioning on WSFA
+Closed Captioning/Audio Description on WSFA

-To contact us about our closed captioning service or advise us about captioning problems, please contact the WSFA engineering team.
+To contact us about our Closed Captioning/Audio Description service or advise us about problems, please contact the WSFA engineering team.
 We accept calls using TDD and we are available during normal business hours to address captioning issues.

 Engineer On Call